asyncapi/website/pages/docs/concepts/asyncapi-document/structure.md

 ### `Components` object
 The `components` object in an AsyncAPI document serves as a container for reusable structures or definitions that can be used across different parts of the AsyncAPI document.
 It allows you to define and manage common elements such as message schemas, security schemes, headers, and other custom components that are referenced throughout the API specification.

-All objects defined within the `components` object will have no effect on the spcific API unless they are explicitly referenced from properties outside the components object.
+All objects defined within the `components` object will not affect the specific API unless they are explicitly referenced from properties outside the components object.

 The purpose of the `components` object is to promote reusability and maintainability of the AsyncAPI document.
 By centralizing common definitions in the components section, you can avoid duplicating code and ensure consistency across different parts of the API specification.
 It also enhances the readability and understandability of the document by providing a clear separation of concerns.